Jill Brown - Multi Media Artist

 Landscape to Lampshades

-The images are printed on bleached panama cotton in Staffordshire and then each shade is hand made by myself.
+The images are printed on bleached panama cotton in Staffordshire and I personally handcraft each shade.

 Each shade is £65 excluding any postage & can be ordered from me direct, just message me: jillbrownart@btinternet.com